 - d) Florida Commerce and the City held a TA call on 4/29/2024 to discuss scope changes requested by the City.
 Changes to the sidewalk layout based on public feedback was discussed, as well as structural issues that have been identified for several commercial buildings. - e) Liability Agreements were created by the City Attorney and distributed to the business owners.
 Project guidelines were also provided.
 Meetings to discuss these documents are scheduled with business owners.
 3/3 project beneficiaries have submitted their signed documents.
 A meeting was held with the remaining property owners and FloridaCommerce to review grant requirements; as a result of this meeting, Commerce subsequently confirmed participant eligibility, pending submission of additional documentation from the participant.
-The City has continued to work with property owners to finalize agreements between the City and the Property Owner for utilization of CDBG funds for project activities.

-- f) An amendment request was submitted to Commerce on 06.25.2024 to modify the sidewalk layout, update participating businesses, and extend the period of performance through 09.30.2025.
-As of 08.22.2024, this request was still pending Commerce approval. - g) An amendment has been received from the engineer to modify the sidewalk layout and update the scope of engineering to correspond with modified building scopes; this was submitted to Commerce for authorization to execute on 07.03.2024.
-As of 08.22.2024, authorization execute has not been issued.
-Design activities cannot move forward until this amendment is executed. - h) Work on the environmental review record was previously paused to consider potential scope modification impacts.
+The City has continued to work with property owners to finalize agreements between the City and the Property Owner for utilization of CDBG funds for project activities. - f) An amendment has been received from the engineer to modify the sidewalk layout and update the scope of engineering to correspond with modified building scopes; this was submitted to Commerce for authorization to execute on 07.03.2024. - g) Work on the environmental review record was previously paused to consider potential scope modification impacts.
 In order to meet Commerce's deadline of 09.30.2024, work on the environmental review has resumed, under the assumption that Commerce will approve the requested scope modifications.
-Commerce confirmed on 07.24.2024 that an 8-Step Process will be required because approximately 750 s.f. of sidewalk will be located in the 500-year floodplain; public notices have been posted to the City's website and distributed to agencies as required. - i) Meetings were held with Commerce's consultant (KPMG) to discuss project progress and reiterate that the project must be finalized by 09.30.2025. - j) SCHEDULE: NOTE: Design work is on hold until Commerce authorizes execution of a contract amendment. - i.
+Commerce confirmed on 07.24.2024 that an 8-Step Process will be required because approximately 750 s.f. of sidewalk will be located in the 500-year floodplain; public notices have been posted to the City's website and distributed to agencies as required. - a.
+Environmental: - The Early Floodplain Notice was posted to the City's website on 07.30.2024 and distributed to interested stakeholders on 08.07.2024; the comment period ended 08.24.2024. - ii.
+The Florida Seminole Tribe was recently added as an interested stakeholder tribe.
+Project information was provided on 08.15.2024; comments were accepted through 09.16.2024.
+As of 08.31.2024, no comments had been received. - iii.
+The Final Flood Notice will be posted concurrently with the City's FONSI-NOI/RROF. - h) Meetings were held with Commerce's consultant (KPMG) to discuss project progress and reiterate that the project must be finalized by 09.30.2025. - SCHEDULE: NOTE: Design work was on hold until Commerce authorizes execution of a contract amendment.
+Commerce authorized execution of the contract amendment with the project engineer on 9/19/24! - i.
 Projected construction start date: January 2025 - ii.
 Projected construction end date: June 2025